Attributes

 fn main() {

-// This variable is not used.
+// This variable is defined but not used.

 let x = 1;

-// This mutable variable is not used.
+// This mutable variable is defined but not used.

 let mut m = 2;